Runeozzyman/AnyChat/README.md

 ## Updates

-As of now, AnyChat is still under development and is yet to be hosted, but as soon as I am able to I will update this readme with a live link so you can try AnyChat for yourself :)
+As of now, AnyChat is still under development and is yet to be hosted, but as soon as I am able to I will update this readme with a live link so you can try AnyChat for yourself!